 - Almond extract: In addition to vanilla extract, I also add a splash of almond extract to the cookie dough.
 The almond extract pairs perfectly with the white chocolate and macadamia nuts.
 It’s not overpowering, just a subtle, smooth, underlying flavor.

 - Sea salt: This is my favorite technique for this recipe.
 Right after the cookies are finished baking, lightly sprinkle the tops with sea salt.
 You’ll love the salty-sweet balance!
 I especially like a flaky finishing salt like Maldon.

-- Your butter should be soft, but still slightly cool.
+- Your butter should be slightly soft, but still cool.
 If it is too soft your cookies will spread too much.

 - Use roasted salted macadamia nuts (if possible).
 Roasted nuts have way more flavor than raw nuts, and that extra bit of salt really takes these over the top.

 - Use good quality white chocolate chips or chunks.
 Ghirardelli or Guittard are two of my favorite brands.
 You can also chop a good quality white chocolate bar.

 - Do not overbake.
 Pulling your cookies from the oven when they are still slightly underdone will result in the perfect texture – soft centers with crisp edges.
 Oven times vary, and the size of you dough balls may vary slightly from mine.
 Keep an eye on them.
 When the edges are set and the very center is still slightly underdone, pull them out and allow them to cool with the baking sheet set on a rack.

 - Don’t skip the finishing salt.
 That sprinkle of salt on top of the cookies balances out all that sugar (white chocolate can be super sweet).

 How to get perfectly round cookies